-Despite advances in the treatment of HCC, including recent approval of nivolumab and prior approvals of the multi-kinase inhibitors sorafenib and regorafenib, the prognosis for patients with advanced HCC remains poor and there is a significant unmet need for new treatments for HCC, including FGFR4-driven HCC.
+Despite advances in the treatment of HCC, including the recent approvals of nivolumab, pembrolizumab and levantinib, the prognosis for patients with advanced HCC remains poor, and there is a significant unmet need for new treatments for HCC, including FGFR4-driven HCC.
 Patients diagnosed at an early stage receive potentially curative transplant, resection or ablative therapies.
-Treatments for intermediate to advanced stage patients include high-dose chemotherapy delivered directly to the liver (transarterial chemoembolization), sorafenib, nivolumab and regorafenib.
-Sorafenib, which is approved as a first-line treatment for advanced HCC, is a multi-kinase inhibitor that targets VEGFR and many other kinases and exhibits anti-angiogenic effects.
-In a pivotal trial conducted primarily at European Union and U.S. sites, sorafenib improved median overall survival by approximately three months, and 2% of patients responded.
-Nivolumab is an immune checkpoint inhibitor targeting PD-1, which received accelerated approval from the FDA in September 2017 for second-line advanced HCC based in data from a pivotal clinical trial showing a 14% object response rate in patients who progressed on or were intolerant to sorafenib.
-Regorafenib is approved as a second-line treatment for advanced HCC based on data from a pivotal trial showing improved median overall survival of 2.8 months and an 11% objective response rate in patients with documented progression following sorafenib.
-In clinical practice, patients often require dose modifications or discontinue therapy with sorafenib and regorafenib due to tolerability issues.
+Treatments for intermediate to advanced stage patients include high-dose chemotherapy delivered directly to the liver (transarterial chemoembolization), the multi-kinase inhibitors sorafenib, regorafenib, cabozantinib and levantinib, and the immunotherapies nivolumab and pembrolizumab.
+There are no approved treatments that selectively target FGFR4.
+Sorafenib and levantinib have overall response rates of 2% and 19%, respectively, in treatment-naïve patients.
+Nivolumab, pembrolizumab, regorafenib and cabozantinib have overall response rates ranging from 4 to 17% in patients previously treated with or intolerant to sorafenib.
+In clinical practice, patients often require dose modifications or discontinue therapy with multi-kinase inhibitors due to tolerability issues.
 There is a clear need for medical therapies with a favorable risk-benefit profile and the potential be used alone or in combination with other approved or emerging therapies for advanced HCC.